peterruler/A-Medical-AI-Chat/README.md

 - `ollama create biomistral1 -f Modelfile`
 - `ollama run biomistral1`
 - `cd langchain-gemma-ollama-chainlit` change directory

+# Run the chainlit-chat
+- replace in langchain-gemma-ollama-chainlit-de.py: `model = Ollama(model="gemma:2b")` - instead of gemma:2b with your model name e.g. mistral:latest.
 - and run the chat in a browser:
 - `chainlit run langchain-gemma-ollama-chainlit-de.py`

-# Install a model thats not listed in the ollama directory
+# Install a model thats not listed in the ollama directory (/library)
 - Create the ollama file from model:
 - `ollama create biomistral -f Modelfile`

-# GPU Acceleration M1 MacOS - use mps
-- if using conda: `conda install pytorch torchvision torchaudio -c pytorch-nightly`
-- or with pip: `pip3 install --pre torch torchvision torchaudio --extra-index-url https://download.pytorch.org/whl/nightly/cpu`

 # Additional browse for other med gguf M1 Mac models
 - for MacOS M1 SOC GPU no Cuda (PC & Linux)